Jacobe Payton trial: Fort Bend Co. jury advises on De'Maree Adkins' murder - Mag Viral

-The jury is expected to resume Tuesday’s proceedings against Jacobe Payton, who is accused of shooting and killing 8-year-old De’Maree Adkins almost three years ago.
+The jury resumed its deliberations Tuesday morning in the trial of Jacobe Payton, who is accused of shooting and killing 8-year-old De’Maree Adkins almost three years ago.

 The process started over a week ago.
 On Monday afternoon, the jury received the case after emotionally charged final arguments.